Print full article

-Staphylococcus aureus, also called S. aureus or “staph,” is a that frequently the human skin and is present in the nose of about 25-30% of adults.
+Staphylococcus aureus, also called S. aureus or staph, is a that commonly the human skin and is present in the nose of about 25 to 30 per cent of adults.
 S. aureus can exist in this form without harming its host or causing symptoms.
-However, if there is a break in someone's skin from a wound or surgery or intravenous access device, or if there is a suppression of a person's , then colonising S. aureus can cause an infection.
+However, if there is a break in the skin from a wound or surgery or intravenous access device, or if there is a suppression of a person's , colonising S. aureus can cause an infection.

-Staph frequently causes localised skin infections, such as infected hair follicles or boils (, ), and .
-It can also cause and spread into the bones (osteomyelitis), lungs (staphylococcal pneumonia), blood ( or sepsis), heart (), and other organs.
-Staph may also infect others as it can be passed from both infected and colonised people to other people through skin contact or through sharing contaminated objects, such as towels or razors.
+Staph often causes localised skin infections such as infected hair follicles or boils (, ), and .
+It can also cause and spread into the bones (osteomyelitis), lungs (staphylococcal pneumonia), blood ( or sepsis), heart () and other organs.
+Staph may also infect other people as it can be passed from both infected and colonised people to others through skin contact or through sharing contaminated objects, such as towels or razors.

-Hospital- and health-care acquired infections with Staph have been a challenge for many years.
+Hospital and healthcare acquired staph infections have been a challenge for many years.
 The confined population in hospitals and long-term care facilities combined with the widespread use of antibiotics have led to the development and spread of antibiotic-resistant strains of S. aureus.
 Staph organisms that are resistant to the beta-lactam antibiotics are called methicillin resistant Staphylococcus aureus (MRSA), named after the antibiotic treatment that was developed in 1960 to treat penicillin-resistant strains.
-Infections caused by MRSA are frequently resistant to a wide variety of antibiotics (“multi-resistant”) and are associated with significantly higher rates of complications and death (morbidity and mortality), higher health care costs, and longer hospital stays than infections caused by methicillin susceptible S. aureus.
+Infections caused by MRSA are often resistant to a wide variety of antibiotics (multi-resistant) and are associated with significantly higher rates of complications and death (morbidity and mortality), higher health care costs, and longer hospital stays than infections caused by methicillin susceptible S. aureus.

-Classic risk factors for MRSA infection in the hospital include surgery, prior antibiotic therapy, admission to intensive care, exposure to a MRSA-colonised patient or health care worker, being in the hospital more than 48 hours, and having an indwelling or other medical device that goes through the skin.
+Classic risk factors for MRSA infection in the hospital include surgery, prior antibiotic therapy, intensive care admission, exposure to a MRSA-infected patient or health care worker, being in the hospital more than 48 hours, or having an indwelling or other medical device that puctures the skin.